nagoli/user-research-helper/README.md

 Input = Interviews Audio File + Questions

-Ouput= Excel file with answer analysis for each interview organized per question
+Ouput = Excel file with answer analysis for each interview organized per question

-Entry = Segment definition and per interview analysis adjustment on the generated excel file
+Entry = Manual segment definition and per interview analysis adjustment on the generated excel file

 Output = Word with comprehensive Report per Question based on segment analysis and cross-interview insights, including quotes from interviews